 Growing up on Perth's beaches, Daniella is committed to the protection of WA's marine environment.
 She specialises in conducting baseline surveys and monitoring programs, impact assessment and management of coastal cetaceans.
 As a researcher and independent consultant, Daniella strives for meaningful collaborations, capacity building and sound science in decision-making.
-Her research interests involve wicked problems and population level effects of disturbance.
 She has been a society member since 2010.

 WA’s spectacular beaches, marine life and ocean-centric lifestyle is what made Krista call Perth home in 2009.
 Krista is a population ecologist with particular interest in capture-recapture estimation of population demographic parameters.
 She established and runs the Mandurah Dolphin Research Project.
 Krista has served in the Society for Marine Mammalogy Education committee and co-founded the SMM Australia/New Zealand student chapter.